longjmp()

 - Using longjmp() to jump out of a signal handler can cause unpredictable behavior, unless the signal was generated by the raise() function.

-- QNX OS outputs a diagnostic message and terminates the program
+and when it does, the OS outputs a diagnostic message and terminates the program

-abnormally via a SIGABRT signal if:
+abnormally via a SIGABRT signal:

 Returns: